Tejaswini-Tilicho/fileInclusion/fileInclusion.md

 ### A class named FileInclusion is taken.

-### todos
-- Move the code into the triple back ticks and remove the br tags inside the code
-- Move the explanation to top

 ### **Explanation**

 * **readFile()** -> this is the function which is primarily used to read data of a specific file.